gilzero/drupal-custom-modules/openai_integration/README.md

 ## Installation

-1. Download the OpenAI Integration module from the Drupal.org project page or via Composer:
+1. Download the OpenAI Integration module `modules/custom`
-`composer require drupal/openai_integration`

 2. Enable the module using Drush or through the Drupal admin interface: